 The forest is an important habitat for native Bighorn Sheep.
 In addition, the park is home to the re-introduced California Condor.
 Other faunas include mule deer, bighorn sheep, cougar, bobcat and coyote.

-The National Astronomical Observatory is located within the National Park at an elevation of 2,830 m (9,280 ft).
-Built in 1975, the observatory takes advantage of the location's high elevation, along with typically clear skies, low relative humidity, low atmospheric pollution, low light pollution and low levels of radio interference.
+The National Astronomical Observatory is located within the National Park at 2,830 m (9,280 ft).
+Built in 1975, the observatory takes advantage of the location's high elevation, typically clear skies, low relative humidity, low atmospheric pollution, low light pollution and low levels of radio interference.